2020 Florida elections

-Florida state elections in 2020 were held on Tuesday, November 3, 2020.
+Elections were held in Florida on Tuesday, November 3, 2020.
 Aside from its presidential primaries held on March 17, its primary elections were held on August 18, 2020.

 In addition to the U.S. presidential race, Florida voters elected all of its seats to the U.S. House of Representatives, one seat on the Florida Supreme Court, 25 of 65 seats on the Florida District Courts of Appeal, all of the seats of the Florida House of Representatives, and 21 of 40 seats in the Florida Senate.
 Six ballot measures were also voted on.
 Neither of the state's two U.S. Senate seats were up for election in 2020.

 To vote by mail, registered Florida voters had to request a ballot by October 24, 2020.
-As of early October some 5,547,170 voters have requested mail ballots.
+As of early October some 5,547,170 voters had requested mail ballots.

 Federal offices

 President of the United States

 Florida has 29 electoral votes in the Electoral College.
 Donald Trump won all of them with 51% of the popular vote.
 The following people filed for presidency candidacy: